Wheatland, Missouri

 Wheatland is a city in Hickory County, Missouri, United States.
 The population was 277 at the 2020 census.

 History

 Wheatland was platted in 1869.
 The village most likely was named after the retirement home of the fifteenth President of the United States, James Buchanan, who died June 1, 1868, at his home, called Wheatland, in Lancaster, Pennsylvania.

+Butterfield Overland Mail Route 1858-1861 Period on a Campbell's 1873 Map by Gregory Wadley.